-We have audited Center for Independent Living's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Center for Independent Living's major federal programs for the years ended June 30, 2014 and 2013.
-Center for Independent Living's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Center for Independent Living of Middle Tennessee's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Center for Independent Living of Middle Tennessee's major federal programs for the year ended June 30, 2015.
+Center for Independent Living of Middle Tennessee's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.